 Tucked away at the bottom of a tranquil valley, a visit to the romantic, award-winning, Grade 1 listed Peto Garden is like no other.
 Famed Edwardian landscape designer Harold Peto designed the unique, Italiante, Grade 1 listed gardens when Iford Manor was his home, from 1899-1933.
 Drawing inspiration from his travels all around the world, The Peto Garden blends Italian, Byzantine, Ancient Roman and Oriental designs together.
-During the past 50 years, today’s owners, the Cartwright-Hignett family, have lovingly restored the garden and continued to develop it, finishing the Oriental Garden area, extending the woodland walks and redesigning areas of the garden as they age, 100 years after Peto’s original plantings.
+During the past 75 years, today’s owners, the Cartwright-Hignett family, have lovingly restored the garden and continued to develop it, finishing the Oriental Garden area, extending the woodland walks and redesigning areas of the garden as they age, 125 years after Peto’s original plantings.
+The Head Gardener is Steve Lannin.

 Paths twist and turn around ancient statues, columns, terraces and architecture which, combined with ebullient planting schemes, draw you on in anticipation of the next delight.
 After each step a new view is revealed, allowing visitors to marvel in the clever nature and beauty of the design.
 Steeped in history and located on the last hill of the Cotswolds, with the Wiltshire/ Somerset border running through the garden itself, visitors often say a visit to The Peto Garden was like stepping into another, timeless world.